cosbor11/tic_tac_toe_ui/README.md

  - When the screen first launches, user will be prompted with a `StartupDialog` and must select either "X"  or "O"
  - If they select "X', they go first
  - After making a move, a request is sent to `tic-tac-toe-api` to get the computers next move.
-The request sent to the api should include the player the computer is using and the moves that have already been played so that it can statelessly construct a game state for each request.
+The request sent to the api should include the player the computer is using and the moves that have already been played so that it can constuct a game state.
  - The UI is then updated with the computers move, and will evaluate if there is a winner or stalemate each time a move is played.

 ENJOY!